Teriks/libasm_io/library-documentation.md

 depending on your platform...

-It's useful because Mac will expect '_main' as the entry point, while Windows and Linux will expect 'main'
+It's useful because Mac will expect '_main' as the entry point, while Windows and Linux will expect 'main'.

 ## call_libc